Food Cupboard Overview

 Currently we offer three programs to fulfill our mission:

-Snacks: We offer three snacks daily to students in need between classes.
+Snacks: We offer three snacks daily to visitors in need between classes.

 As of May 2022, North Hennepin Community College's Food Cupboard is now a part of The Emergency Food Assistance Program.
 Part of our participation in this program requires that we undergo an annual registration process for all visitors receiving grocery or snack items from the Food Cupboard.

-To register, you can visit our online form or stop by in person to the Food Cupboard to complete a paper form.
+To register, you can stop by in person to the Food Cupboard to complete a paper form.

 Food Cupboard Video